Shuanggui: Procedures

 The process of shuanggui has been shrouded in secrecy for many decades.
 In recent years much more light has been shed on the internal workings of the shuanggui system, both by Chinese media and by foreign press.

-When Party members are removed from their places of work for shuanggui, they are typically held in isolation.
-They have no access to legal counsel, and are usually not allowed to have contact with their families.
-Every year, several thousand Party members are believed to be secretly detained for weeks and months under the system.
-Party officials say that nearly 90 percent of "major corruption cases" are cracked through the use of shuanggui.
+When Party members were removed from their places of work for shuanggui, they were typically held in isolation.
+They had no access to legal counsel, and were usually not allowed to have contact with their families.
+Every year, several thousand Party members were believed to be secretly detained for weeks and months under the system.
+Party officials said that nearly 90 percent of "major corruption cases" are cracked through the use of shuanggui.

 In 2013 anti-corruption officials investigated 173,000 cases of corruption using shuanggui.
 Three people died during these interrogations.
 In one case, six Party interrogators, who tortured state engineer Yu Qiyi to death, were sentenced to prison.

 In early 2014 Zhou Wangyan provided a detailed description of his time under shuanggui.
 He told the Associated Press that he had been severely tortured during interrogation, in an effort to have him confess to a charge of bribery which he says he did not commit.
 CCP interrogators forced his legs apart until his left thigh bone snapped with a loud "ka-cha" noise.
 Zhou said that he was deprived of sleep and food, nearly drowned, whipped with wires, and forced to consume feces.
 Other party officials told the Associated Press that they were "turned into human punching bags, strung up by the wrists from high windows, or dragged along the floor, face down, by their feet."

 The actions taken against those in the custody of the Shuanggui system are designed to extract confessions.
 There is no external oversight of shuanggui facilities, allowing the Party to "abuse its own members in its own secret jails with impunity".
 Police officials who receive complaints of torturous and abusive shuanggui procedures are not allowed to investigate them.

 Notable cases

-A list of notable officials or Party cadres who have been subjected to shuanggui based on accusations of corruption or violations of CCP discipline:
+A list of notable officials or CCP cadres who have been subjected to shuanggui based on accusations of corruption or violations of CCP discipline: